-Our Essential Waitrose farmed salmon supply partnerships are small to medium sized farming sites in Scotland, each with an experienced team of husbandry experts.
-Our organic salmon is supplied by Scottish farms.
+Our Waitrose farmed salmon supply partnerships are in Scotland, each with an experienced team of husbandry experts.
+Our organic salmon is supplied by Northern Irish and Scottish farms.
 All farmed fish must be fully traceable to known and audited Waitrose approved farm sites.
 Audit protocols must include assessment of fish welfare, veterinary care, husbandry, protection of the marine environment and sources of marine based feed ingredients.
 We do not allow mutilating procedures such as fin clipping on our farmed fish.

-All our farmed salmon, sea farmed rainbow trout, rainbow trout, brown trout, sea bass, sea bream and halibut are pre-stunned prior to slaughter.
+All our farmed salmon, bream, bass, halibut, English freshwater trout, organic salmon, Scottish sea grown trout and Scottish rainbow trout are pre-stunned prior to slaughter.

-All (100%) of our Farmed fish is independently certified to a recognised third-party standard.
+All (100%) of our farmed fish is independently certified to a recognised third-party standard.
 The following third party certification schemes are recognised for farmed fish: Aquaculture Stewardship Council (ASC), Global Gap, Global Aquaculture Alliance Best Aquaculture Practice (GAABAP), Friend of the Sea (FOS), Soil Association Organic and Naturland Organic.

 The scope of the certification must include processing facilities, farms and hatcheries.

 Aquaculture activities must be conducted in a manner that is socially responsible and within national rules and regulations, with regard to ILO convention on labour rights, not jeopardising the livelihood of aquaculture workers and local communities as laid out by the John Lewis Responsible Code of Practice.
-Our essential Waitrose & Partners farmed salmon supply partnerships are small to medium-sized farming sites in Scotland, each with an experienced team of husbandry experts.
-Our organic salmon is supplied by Scottish farms.
-We do not allow mutilating procedures such as fin clipping on our farmed fish.
 We audit all Salmon, Bass, Bream and Producers under our own Responsible Efficient Production Index.
-All data is used to improve environmental and welfare performance on farm.
+All data is used to improve environmental and welfare performance on farms.